Anything that has mass and occupies space exists as a solid, liquid, or gas.

 When a substance undergoes a physical change, its state may be altered, but its chemical composition is the same

-A chemical change is when 2 or more substances react and form 1 or more new substances
+When 2 or more substances react and form 1 or more new substances (The new substances formed are completely different from the original reactants)

 Controlling Changes of Matter for Human Consumption

-- 2. Frozen food placed in pressure chamber to sublime ice (s à g) (physical change).
+Frozen food placed in pressure chamber to sublime ice (solid to gas) (physical change).
 Water gas is removed.

 Evolving Theories of Matter